Understanding the Recent Fluctuations of ARMOUR Residential REIT Inc.'s (ARR) Stock

 Sponsored

-The average price suggested by analysts for ARR is $5.58, which is $0.77 above the current market price.
-The public float for ARR is 130.89M, and currently, shorts hold a 10.32% of that float.
-The average trading volume for ARR on March 21, 2023 was 6.74M shares.
+The average price predicted for ARMOUR Residential REIT Inc. (ARR) by analysts is $5.58, which is $0.79 above the current market price.
+The public float for ARR is 130.89M, and at present, short sellers hold a 10.32% of that float.
+On March 24, 2023, the average trading volume of ARR was 6.85M shares.

 ARR) stock’s latest price update

-ARMOUR Residential REIT Inc. (NYSE: ARR)’s stock price has increased by 0.63 compared to its previous closing price of 4.78.
-However, the company has seen a fall of -6.05% in its stock price over the last five trading days.
+ARMOUR Residential REIT Inc. (NYSE: ARR)’s stock price has decreased by -0.42 compared to its previous closing price of 4.81.
+Nevertheless, the company has seen a -4.58% plunge in its stock price over the last five trading sessions.

 Analysts’ Opinion of ARR

-The stock of ARMOUR Residential REIT Inc. (ARR) has gone down by -6.05% for the week, with a -18.06% drop in the past month and a -17.35% drop in the past quarter.
-The volatility ratio for the week is 4.25%, and the volatility levels for the past 30 days are 3.28% for ARR.
-The simple moving average for the last 20 days is -9.76% for ARR stock, with a simple moving average of -22.35% for the last 200 days.
+In the past week, ARR stock has gone down by -4.58%, with a monthly decline of -15.22% and a quarterly plunge of -15.67%.
+The volatility ratio for the week is 3.57%, and the volatility levels for the last 30 days are 3.39% for ARMOUR Residential REIT Inc. The simple moving average for the last 20 days is -7.84% for ARR stock, with a simple moving average of -22.15% for the last 200 days.

 Analysts’ Opinion of ARR